Skills Development Levies and the submission of your Workplace Skills Plan (WSP) and Annual Training Report (ATR)

 What does SARS do with the Skills Development Levy that is paid by employers?

-How does companies recover Skills Development Levies that are payable by means of grants?
+How do companies recover Skills Development Levies that are payable by means of grants?